amishaagg/Tic-Tac-Toe/README.md

 # TicTacToe
-A ticTacToe game made using Android Studio
+A TicTacToe game made using Android Studio